Dr Min Yan

 First Year Academic Advisor

 Dr Min Yan is a Lecturer in Business Law.
-He joins Queen Mary from King’s College London, where he obtained a PhD in Law.
+He joined Queen Mary from King’s College London, where he obtained a PhD in Law.
 He also holds a LLM with distinction from Durham University and a fellowship of the UK Higher Education Academy.
 Min specialises in corporate law and corporate governance, and his recent research focuses on corporate objective including managerial unaccountability, agency cost, shareholders’ short-term interests and stakeholder theory among others.
 Before entering academia, Min practiced law and worked as a legal consultant for commercial companies.

 Dr Min Yan’s research interests are in general in the fields of corporate law, corporate governance, and comparative business law studies.
-His recent publications focus on corporate objective and endeavour to overcome narrower shareholder wealth maximisation from a legal and economic aspect.
+His recent publications focus on comparative corporate governance and corporate social responsibility from a legal and economic aspect.

 Some of his current research projects include: